-How to create a bootable installer for the macOS Big Sur beta
+How to create a bootable installer for the macOS Big Sur developer or public beta

-You can create a bootable installer for the macOS Big Sur beta with a little help from the handy “createinstallmedia” command in Terminal.
+You can create a bootable installer for the macOS Big Sur developer beta or public beta by using the “createinstallmedia” command in Terminal.
 Without further ado, follow the step-by-step tutorial right ahead that will guide you through creating a macOS Big Sur bootable installer in Terminal:

 1) Plug in your USB thumb drive or other external drive into your Mac.

 2) Launch Disk Utility via Spotlight, select your disk in the sidebar and use the Erase option with the parameters detailed in the section “How to erase your external drive”.